MichaelC1999/DataDock/README.md

 - +3 points if single address is responsible for more than 80% of transfer count
 - -5 points if 3 or more assets in history

+The current determination is that if an address has a score higher than 8, it is either a bot/suspicious.
+Below that, likely a human.

 Want to analyze an address?
 Execute `docker run cm172596/datadock ./services/userAnalysis.js ADDRESS_HERE` in terminal (replace 'ADDRESS_HERE' with the address you want to analyze).
 This executes with defaults.
 For the time being, while the custom scripts are accepted as inputs, for the moment asynchronous logic is not supported.

 #### poolAnalysis